JetBrains/kotlin-web-site/docs/topics/run-code-snippets.md

 * external dependencies
 * paste mode for code snippets
 * scripting support

-* and more.
-See the [ki shell GitHub repository](https://github.com/Kotlin/kotlin-interactive-shell) for details.
+See the [ki shell GitHub repository](https://github.com/Kotlin/kotlin-interactive-shell) for more details.

 ### Install and run ki shell